Aden Yemen Travel Guide

 Unification of Yemen, Aden no longer national capital.

 Aden is built inside the crater of an extinct volcano.
 This geological feature defines the city's landscape with rugged hills, natural harbors, and unique urban layouts.
-The volcanic origin is a key characteristic of its geography and visual identity.
+The volcanic origin is a defining characteristic of its geography and visual identity.

 Remember, while Aden'its past is rich and its geography unique, current conditions mean travel is strictly for essential purposes only, with comprehensive security planning.